AustinKobayashi/Battleship/README.md

 # Launching the Game From the Debian Package

-Battleship can be launched from the command line after installing the Debian package:
+Battleship can be launched from the command line after installing the Debian package by running:
 ```
 $ battleship
 ```